spacemeshos/testnet-guide/cli.md

 `--smeshing-opts-numunits` **uint32**     (**default** 4)

 The `smeshing-opts-numunits` flag allows you to indicate how much disk space you want to allocate for the Proof of Space files.
 The bigger your POS, the more rewards you will be getting.
 But remember, that generating this data might take days or even weeks, and then it will have to be read through regularly (once per epoch - so once per two weeks in the Mainnet) to create proof that you do have it.
-If the sequential reading process and proof generation will not be finalized in a specific timeframe, you will not be eligible to get the rewards in the next epoch.
+If the sequential reading process and proof generation are not finalized in a specific timeframe, you will not be eligible to get the rewards in the next epoch.
 We have a dedicated profiler tool to check the recommended POS data size for your hardware, feel free to check it out.

 How to use this flag?
 Just provide an integer - minimum 4 - indicating how many units you would like to generate.
 How big is one unit?
 In the Mainnet it will be 64 Gibibytes.
 Now let’s do the math to understand it.